boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 - `aissemble-mlflow` Docker image using MLFlow 2.3.1 was replaced with `bitnami/mlflow:2.15.1-debian-12-r0`  Docker image using MLFlow 2.15.1.
 - Airflow Chart version upgraded from `1.10.0` to `1.15.0`.
 - `aissemble-airflow` Docker image using Airflow 2.6.2 was replaced with `apache/airflow`  Docker image using Airflow 2.9.3.
+- `aissemble-kafka` Docker image using Kafka 3.5.1 was replaced with `apache/kafka`  Docker image using Kafka 3.8.0.